 With that said, once in a while I may pop in and jump into an interesting topic, or advise someone to steer clear of doing something (usually relationship issues and how pheromones relate to them).

-But for now, most of my time and effort is focused into building House Of Pheromones into an excellent resource and to become an authority on the topic of pheromones.
+But for now, most of my time and effort is focused into building House Of Pheromones into an excellent resource.

 Pherotruth was an excellent introduction to the pheromone community, and I’ve learned a lot from the many testers there.